AMReX-Codes/amrex/Docs/sphinx_documentation/source/GPU.rst

 When ``USE_CUDA = TRUE``, they have different meanings. :cpp:`Cuda::HostVector` is a wrapper around :cpp:`thrust::host_vector`. :cpp:`Cuda::DeviceVector` is a wrapper around :cpp:`thrust::device_vector`, while :cpp:`Cuda::ManagedDeviceVector` is a :cpp:`thrust::device_vector` that lives in managed memory.
-These classes are useful when you have certain stages of an algorithm that you know will always execute on either the host or the device.
+These classes are useful when there are certain stages of an algorithm that will always execute on either the host or the device.
 For example, the following code generates particles on the CPU and copies them over to the GPU in one batch per tile: